The major U.S. stocks were dropping again Friday. As of noon:

 |Gold: +5.27% to 74.12||Oil: +1.97% to 24.79||U.S. 10-Year: +0.43% to 25.98|

-Here are three stories moving markets on Friday afternoon:
+Here are three stories helping shape the market Friday afternoon:

 1. 5 Simple Steps to Repair Your Retirement Nest Egg: Building and protecting a retirement nest egg continues to be a major challenge for Americans.
 Despite progress being made in some areas of the economy, the side effects of the Great Recession have left millions of displaced workers unprepared for their golden years.